-- When you create your application, you register it using the Google Cloud Platform Console.
+- When you create your application, you register it using the Google Cloud console.
 Google then provides information you'll need later, such as a client ID and a client secret.

-- Activate the Cloud SQL Admin API in the Google Cloud Platform Console.
-(If the API isn't listed in the GCP Console, then skip this step.)
+- Activate the Cloud SQL Admin API in the Google Cloud console.
+(If the API isn't listed in the console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.

 - Google displays a consent screen to the user, asking them to authorize your application to request some of their data.

 - If the user approves, then Google gives your application a short-lived access token.